 What happened?
 Yesterday, your plants looked lovely.
-Today, several leaves are rolled up, looking like green cigars.
-What did this, is it a problem, and what can you do?
+Today, several leaves look more like green cigars.
+Why did this happen?
+Is it a problem?
+And what can you do?
 Leaf roll (or leafroll) is not the newest thing in Burmese take-out.
 Instead, it is a symptom that can give you clues about what is going on in your garden.
-Leaf roll can be caused by environmental stresses , viral infections, fungal infection, pests, or herbicide damage.
+Leaf roll can be in response to chemical overspray, environmental stresses, disease, and pests.
 If you notice leaves starting to roll on any of your plants, start by asking yourself the following questions:

-Physiological or environmental causes of leafroll Environmental or physiological damage is normally visible near the base of a plant first, as leaves cup upward, toward the leaf vein.
-These leaves tend to thicken and become leathery, while remaining a normal green color, as the plant tries to protect itself.
-Environmental damage is a common problem when growing members of the nightshade family, such as tomatoes, peppers, and eggplant.
-Interestingly enough, bush (determinate) varieties are less likely to exhibit leaf roll than vine (indeterminate) varieties.
+Physiological or environmental causes of leafroll Environmental or physiological damage is usually visible near the base of a plant first, as leaves cup upward, toward the leaf vein.
+Affected leaves tend to thicken and become leathery while remaining green.
+Environmental damage is a common problem when growing plants in the nightshade family, such as tomatoes, peppers, and eggplant.
+Interestingly, bush (determinate) varieties are less likely to exhibit leaf roll than vine (indeterminate) varieties.
 Symptoms of environmental damage can indicate any of these problems:

-Because these viruses can spread rapidly, over relatively great distances, close monitoring and control are in everyone’s best interest.
-Once a plant is infected with one of the leafroll viruses, it should be removed and destroyed.
+Because these viruses can spread rapidly and over relatively great distances, close monitoring and control are in everyone’s best interest.
+Once infected with one of the leafroll viruses, plants should be removed and destroyed.
 There is no cure or treatment.
 When shopping for plants, choose resistant varieties and put them in quarantine when you bring them home.
 Controlling carrier pests will also help reduce the likelihood of leafroll affecting your garden.
-Fungal diseases Leaf curl caused by fungal infections can be particularly destructive, since the disease can be carried in by whiteflies.
+Fungal diseases Leaf curl caused by fungal infections can be particularly destructive since the virus responsible is inside ubiquitous whiteflies.
 Peach leaf curl, bacterial blast, and botrytis are common examples.
-Symptoms include:
+Symptoms of a fungal disease include the following:

-Pests As aphids, leaf miners, thrips, mites, scale insects, and mealybugs feed on sap, they can cause leaves to curl.
-Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so leave them alone.
-The real pest when it comes to leaf rolling comes from the larva of certain moths.
-In particular, California has a problem with moths in the tortricid family.
-These pests can be found in citrus, pear, plum, apple, almond, apricot, raspberries and other cane fruit, quince, and walnut, plus most ornamentals.
-Light brown apple moths also fall in this category.
-Pest damage usually includes ragged edges on nearby leaves and tightly rolled nesting leaves.
-Inspect fruit and nut trees carefully from March through May for signs of these pests.
-Herbicide damage The ads make herbicides look so safe and helpful, but they are, in my opinion, anything but.
-Leaching, overspray, rain splash, a sudden breeze, and the failure to breakdown in the soil as advertised can put many other plants at risk.
-Symptoms of herbicide damage include:
+Pests As aphids, leaf miners, mealybugs, mites, scale insects, and thrips feed on sap, they can cause leaves to curl.
+Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so we leave them alone.
+The larvae of moths are frequent pests when it comes to leaf rolling.
+For example, the tortricid family lays eggs in almond, apple, apricot, citrus, pear, plum, quince, raspberries, blackberries, walnut, plus most ornamentals.
+Ragged edges on nearby leaves and tightly rolled nesting leaves indicate light brown apple moths.
+Inspect fruit and nut trees regularly in spring for signs of these pests.
+Herbicide damage Advertisements make herbicides look so safe and helpful, but they are not.
+Leaching, overspray, rain splash, a sudden breeze, and the failure to break down in the soil, as advertised, can put many other plants at risk.
+Symptoms of chemical overspray and herbicide damage include the following:

 All